BenjaminKarasik28/Post-It-App/README.md

     - Developers made a preliminary list of Javasript functions and HTML elements necessary to achieve desired UI design
     - Made Wireframe designs for desired UI

-## 2. Pair-Programming, Agile methodlogies, and Extreme Programming Approaches
+## 2. Pair-Programming, Agile methodologies, and Extreme Programming Approaches
     - Constant, daily meetings between developers in person and over Slack
     - In person, pair programming achieved during User Story creation, app structure design, implementing API calls
     - Pair programming also achieved when developers had questions about partner code and explanation was required